jahla2/extractor/README.md

 ### Advanced Extraction Algorithms

-- **Adaptive Template-Based Extraction**: Dynamically calculates row tolerances, column stretching, and header padding based on document density, spacing variability, and layout characteristics
+- **Smart Template Adaptation**: Automatically adjusts how strictly it follows templates based on how messy or clean the document is

-- **Voronoi-Style Column Stretching**: When multi-line content overflows, columns intelligently expand into adjacent empty spaces using stretch factors (0.75-0.95) based on column count and document density
+- **Voronoi Column Stretching**: When text is too long for a column, it smartly stretches into the next empty column to grab the complete text, like expanding a box to fit longer content

-- **Multi-Line Entry Processing**:
+- **Multi-Line Text Merging**:
-  - Detects continuation lines with fewer meaningful fields than parent lines
+  - Spots when text continues on the next line (like addresses or descriptions)
-  - Recognizes structured data (dates: dd/mm/yyyy, currency: $, AUD, reference codes: INV-, PO-)
+  - Recognizes important data types (dates, money amounts, invoice numbers)
-  - Merges text with continuation markers (&, comma, ellipsis, semicolon, backslash)
+  - Joins split text back together with proper spacing
-  - Smart text joining with proper spacing and marker removal
+  - Handles continuation symbols (like & or ... at the end of lines)

-- **Document Region Analysis**:
+- **Document Layout Detection**:
-  - Auto-detects header (0-25%), data (25-80%), footer (80-100%) regions
+  - Automatically finds header area, main data section, and footer
-  - Calculates token distribution and density per region
+  - Learns each section's text patterns and density
-  - Adapts extraction parameters based on regional characteristics
+  - Adjusts extraction rules for each section type

-- **Multi-Vendor Document Support**: Optimized patterns for NZ, US, and AU document formats including currency symbols, date formats, and reference number patterns
+- **Multi-Country Format Support**: Understands different document styles from New Zealand, US, and Australia including their currency symbols, date formats, and business reference patterns

 - **Clean Architecture**: Follows SOLID principles with dependency inversion
 - **Minimal Dependencies**: Only FastAPI for web interface, pure Python for all algorithms